jundalisay/superb/content/en/maharlika/laws/epira/chapter-8.md

 (1) year from the introduction of open access.
-Such contracts shall be based on the projected demand of such utilities less any of their currently committed quantities under eligible IPP contracts as defined in Section 33 hereof: Provided, That the total generation capacity of such signed transition supply contracts shall not exceed the level of NPC owned, controlled or committed capacity as of the effectivity of this Act.
-Such transition supply contracts shall be assignable to the NPC successor generating companies.
+Such contracts shall be based on the projected demand of such utilities less any of their currently committed quantities under eligible IPP contracts as defined in Section 33 hereof: Provided, That the total generation capacity of such signed transition supply contracts shall not exceed the level of NAPOCOR owned, controlled or committed capacity as of the effectivity of this Act.
+Such transition supply contracts shall be assignable to the NAPOCOR successor generating companies.
-Within six (6) months from the date of submission of the transition supply contract by NPC, the ERC shall notify NPC of their approval of the rates contained therein.
+Within six (6) months from the date of submission of the transition supply contract by NAPOCOR, the ERC shall notify NAPOCOR of their approval of the rates contained therein.

-The ERC shall maintain a record of the contract terms and rates offered by NPC.
+The ERC shall maintain a record of the contract terms and rates offered by NAPOCOR.
 Likewise, the ERC shall update monthly, the rates using the appropriate adjustment and/or indexation formula.
 Notwithstanding the provisions of Section 25 hereof, the rates charged by a distribution utility for the generation component of the supply of electricity in their distribution retail supply rate shall, for the term of the transition supply contracts, not exceed the transition supply contract rates, as updated monthly.

-The recovery of costs incurred by a distribution utility for any generation component in excess of the transition supply contract rates shall be disallowed by the ERC, except for eligible contracts as defined under Section 33 hereof: Provided, That such limitation on the recovery of generation component costs by a distribution utility shall apply only to the equivalent quality and quantity of electricity still available to the distribution utility from NPC.
+The recovery of costs incurred by a distribution utility for any generation component in excess of the transition supply contract rates shall be disallowed by the ERC, except for eligible contracts as defined under Section 33 hereof: Provided, That such limitation on the recovery of generation component costs by a distribution utility shall apply only to the equivalent quality and quantity of electricity still available to the distribution utility from NAPOCOR.